arkarmoeandrew/ICT105-Quartet-MVP/docs/selected-opportunity.md

 ### Explain why the team can build or simulate the MVP using available tools.

-The MVP can be developed using React, Tailwind CSS, and Supabase.
-These technologies provide authentication, database functionality, and hosting capabilities that are sufficient for a working prototype.
+The MVP can be developed using HTML, CSS, JavaScript, and a simple database such as Supabase or Firebase if required.
+These technologies are sufficient for building a functional web application prototype.

 ## Possible MVP Type